MattPackham/AccreditSolutionsTest/README.md

   -Ensure all nuget packages are successfully installed

-  -For unit tests ensure that you have nunit3TestAdapter installed via nuget and VS extensions
+  -For unit tests ensure that you have nunit3TestAdapter installed via nuget and VisualStudio extensions

   -Set the startup project to AccreditSolutions.Web